 Seems like we should all be exercising on an empty stomach, right?
 Not so fast.

-There are a variety of factors that play a role in whether it’s suitable for an individual to exercise while fasting, such as age, pregnancy, medications, medical history, hormone imbalances, level of fitness, etc. I believe the best approach is to listen to your body!
+A variety of factors play a role in whether it’s suitable for an individual to exercise while fasting, such as age, pregnancy, medications, medical history, hormone imbalances, level of fitness.
+I believe the best approach is to listen to your body!

-What to Eat Before a Workout
+What To Eat Before A Workout

 If you’re a morning exerciser…

-Matcha is high in antioxidants and contains L-theanine, an amino acid that helps to improve focus and mental alertness.
-Matcha provides prolonged energy without the crash of coffee and has been shown to help the body burn fat.
-If you workout first thing in the morning, drink matcha about half an hour before exercising to increase endurance, boost metabolism, encourage fat burning and speed up post-workout recovery.
+Matcha tea is high in antioxidants and contains L-theanine, an amino acid that helps improve focus and mental alertness [source].
+Matcha provides prolonged energy without the crash aftermath of coffee and has been shown to help the body burn fat and reduce inflammation [source].

-It helps fight fatigue, boosts strength and stamina, can improve exercise performance and expedite recovery from hard workouts.
-Add ½ teaspoon of cordyceps powder to your matcha, or mix up a Four Sigmatic Cordyceps Hot Cacao or Coffee.
+It helps fight fatigue, boosts strength and stamina, improves exercise performance [source], and expedites recovery from strenuous workouts.
+Add ½ teaspoon of cordyceps powder to your matcha, or mix up a Four Sigmatic Cordyceps Coffee or Hot Cacao.

 If you’re a lunchtime or evening exerciser…